What is Redundancy?

 If you end up rejecting the role unreasonably you may lose your right to a redundancy payment.
 The question of whether a rejection is unreasonable or not is a question that can only be determined by a tribunal.

 The test of whether an employee is acting unreasonably in refusing the new role is an objective test and assessed by comparing the new job to the old one and factors such as:

 The tribunal will then apply a subjective test and assess it from the employee’s point of view.
 They are particularly obliged to consider someone's personal circumstances.
 (Fuller v Stephanie Bowman (Sales) Ltd /RLR 87).

-For example an offer of alternative employment that involves increased travelling time by two hours because an employee does not have a car and involves several changes on public transport may well be unsuitable.
-For another employee who lives close to the place of work, this may not pose a problem for them and rejecting the new role may be considered unreasonable.
+For example an offer of alternative employment that involves increased travelling time because an employee does not have a car and involves several changes on public transport may well be unsuitable.
+For another employee who lives close to the place of work, this may not pose a problem for them and rejecting the new role may be unreasonable.

 Unfair dismissals and Redundancy

 The employer must be able to show that the reason given for the dismissal falls within the list of potentially fair reasons for dismissal set out in s98 of The Employment Rights Act 1996.
 It is difficult to show that the reason for dismissal was not attributable to redundancy situation.

 Bad faith redundancy dismissals, where the employer invents a redundancy situation to dismiss an employee do occur although can be difficult to prove given tribunals are generally reluctant to overly examine the business rationale for making redundancies.

 Once the employer has shown that the dismissal was for a potentially fair reason, the tribunal will examine if the dismissal was reasonable in all the circumstances of the case.

 Assuming the reason for dismissal was redundancy, the tribunal will normally need to examine: